-- EUR 299 thousand corresponding to the fees accrued for audit and other audit-related services provided by KPMG Auditores, S.L. and other companies belonging to the KPMG network to Laboratorios Farmacéuticos Rovi, S.A. and its subsidiaries during 2021.
-This total is split as follows: - Fees accrued for audit and other audit-related services provided to the Company by KPMG Auditores, S.L. during the financial year 2021, amounting to EUR 161 thousand.
-The audit-related services relate to the limited review of the interim financial statements as at 30 June 2021, the review of compliance with financial ratios for financing contracts and the issuance of an agreed-upon procedures report on the Internal Control over Financial Reporting System. - Fees accrued for audit and other audit-related services provided to the rest of the ROVI Group by KPMG Auditores, S.L. and other companies belonging to the KPMG network during financial year 2021, amounting to EUR 138 thousand.
-The audit-related services relate to the issuance of an agreed-upon procedures report required for the conversion of debt into equity in one of the Group's companies and the review of the packaging statement of another of the Group's companies.

-Consequently, (i) the amount of fees accrued for non-audit services provided to the Company represents 19.88% of the amount of fees accrued for audit and other audit-related services provided to the Company; and (ii) the amount of fees accrued for non-audit services provided to the ROVI Group represents 10.70% of the amount of fees accrued for audit and other audit-related services provided to the ROVI Group.
+320 thousand euros corresponding to the amounts of fees accrued for audit and other audit-related services provided by KPMG Auditores, S.L. and other companies belonging to the KPMG network to Laboratorios Farmacéuticos Rovi, S.A. and its subsidiaries during the financial year 2022.
+This total is broken down into: The amount of fees accrued for audit and other audit-related services provided to the Company by KPMG Auditores, S.L. during the financial year 2022, amounting to 172 thousand euros.
+The audit-related services relate to the limited review of the interim financial statements as at 30 June 2022, the review of compliance with financial ratios for financing contracts and the issuance of an agreed-upon procedures report on the System of Internal Control over Financial Reporting.
+The amount of fees accrued for audit and other audit-related services provided to the rest of the ROVI Group by KPMG Auditores, S.L. and other companies belonging to the KPMG network during the financial year 2022, amounting to 148 thousand euros.
+Audit-related services correspond with the review of the packaging statement of one of the companies of the Group and with the review of the subsidies supporting account of another Group company.
+Accordingly, (i) the amount of fees accrued for non-audit services provided to the Company; and (ii) the amount of fees accrued for non-audit services provided to the ROVI Group is 14.06 % of the amount of fees accrued for audit-related services provided to the ROVI Group.